 All About Tomatoes & FODMAPs

-Ketchup, tomato sauce, crushed tomatoes, tomato purée and paste – these are common pantry items and along with fresh tomatoes they can fit into a low-FODMAP diet, but we have to take heed with serving sizes.
+Ketchup, tomato sauce, salsa, crushed tomatoes, tomato purée and paste – these are common pantry items and along with fresh tomatoes they can fit into a low FODMAP diet, but we have to read labels, understand the variability of FODMAP content and take heed with serving sizes.

 Let’s Talk Fresh Tomatoes

 Monash has tested cherry tomatoes, common beefsteak tomatoes and Roma plum tomatoes.
 FODMAP Friendly just updated their app in early 2022 as well and have lab tested common tomatoes, what they call Nebraska tomatoes (which are yellow), Roma tomatoes, canned tomatoes, cherry tomatoes, sun dried tomatoes and tomato paste.

 The low FODMAP serving sizes are as follows (updated 7/2022 & 9/2022):

 - Cherry Tomatoes – Monash University: initial lab tests showed 75 g are low FODMAP; recent tests show 3 cherry tomatoes, or 45 g are low FODMAP.
 FODMAP Friendly: 75 g is low FODMAP.

 - Common Beefsteak Tomato – Monash University: initial lab tests showed No FODMAPs detected; recent tests show ½ tomato, or 65 g is low FODMAP.
 FODMAP Friendly: 75 g is low FODMAP.

 - Nebraska (yellow) Tomato – FODMAP Friendly: 100 g is low FODMAP.